exceptionless/Website/2016-03-16-simple-app-deployment-azure-continuous-deployment-github.md

 **Pro Tip:** We created a <http://local-app.exceptionless.io> website for our spa website that’s pre-built and points to your localhost Exceptionless server.
 This allows us to do work on the server part without setting up or configuring a local instance of our spa app.
 Development made simple!

-We won&#8217;t lie, it took some work to get here, but **the good news is you can do this really easily too**.
+We won't lie, it took some work to get here, but **the good news is you can do this really easily too**.
 Please feel free to steal our deployment scripts and modify them for your projects.
 And let us know if you have questions along the way!